Gospel of Nicodemus: History and authenticity

 The oldest sections of the book appear first in Greek.
 The text contains multiple parts, which are uneven in style and would seem to be by different authors.
 A prologue found in some versions asserts that the text is a translation into Greek of eyewitness accounts found in the praetorium at Jerusalem.
 The question of the original language is debated.
 Beyond Greek, the versions in Latin, Syriac, Coptic, Georgian, Slavonic, and other languages such as Old English have survived.

 The prevailing view is that the work was first devised and published as a confutation to an earlier pagan and anti-Christian work also known as the Acts of Pilate.
 It can be shown that the work behind the Christian Acts of Pilate must have originated very early, but the complete work in its existing form dates to no earlier than the 4th or 5th century.
 Although "the Acts of Pontius Pilate" are mentioned by Justin Martyr in his First Apology (c.
-155 AD), this simply refers to unspecified records which Justin assumed must exist.
+AD 155), this simply refers to unspecified records which Justin assumed must exist.
 Church historian Eusebius of Caesarea (writing c.
-325 AD) shows no acquaintance with this Gospel, despite being aware of related texts (such as the "Letters of Pilate" referred to by Justin and Tertullian as well as the pagan version of the Acts of Pilate).
+AD 325) shows no acquaintance with this Gospel, despite being aware of related texts (such as the "Letters of Pilate" referred to by Justin and Tertullian as well as the pagan version of the Acts of Pilate).
 Epiphanius refers to an Acta Pilati (c.
-376 AD), but the extant Greek texts show evidence of later editing.
+AD 376), but the extant Greek texts show evidence of later editing.